 Use a SIM pin, paperclip, or safety pin to eject the SIM tray on the side of your iPhone.
 Carefully remove your SIM card and examine it for damage or watermarks.
 If the SIM card looks damaged, contact your carrier for a replacement.

-We hope that helps and your iPhone cellular data is working now.
+Nonetheless, there are plenty of fixes for the issue.
+We hope that this guide helped and your iPhone cellular data is working now.
 Tell us your stories in the comments so we can share them with other readers!